-We received some great news from our women’s group in Kawuku, Buikwe, yesterday.
+We received some great news from our women’s group in Kawuku, Buikwe District, Uganda.

-Not sure if you know this, but Uganda experienced a rather severe drought these past 5 months.
+Not sure if you know this, but Uganda experienced a rather severe drought in 2016/2017.
 The rains that typically fall in November, didn’t come.
 These rains allow us to grow the food we eat in January and February.
 Their absence spelled disaster for scores of rural Ugandans.

 THE POWER OF THE COLLECTIVE